manishsindur/QR-code/README.md

 ## Acknowledgments

-Thanks to [Kevin Powell](https://youtu.be/KqFAs5d3Yl8) YouTube Channel i got know about Frontend Mentor.
+Thanks to [Kevin Powell](https://youtu.be/KqFAs5d3Yl8) YouTube Channel i got to know about Frontend Mentor.